dkooll/bouncer.nvim/README.md

 ## Features

-- switch terraform module references between local and registry paths across your project
+Switch terraform module references between local and registry paths across your project

-- auto-detect the appropriate registry path based on your repository name
+Auto-detect the appropriate registry path based on your repository name

-- automatically fetch and apply the latest module version constraints
+Automatically fetch and apply the latest module version constraints

-- consistent formatting of module source and version attributes
+Consistent formatting of module source and version attributes

 ## Usage